microsoft/Workshop-Interact-with-OpenAI-models/docs/04-labs/3-System-Message.md

 ## Stick to the subject

-Language models can do manny different things: that's what's so impressive about them compared with traditional NLP models.
+Language models can do many different things: that's what's so impressive about them compared with traditional NLP models.
 However with lots of knowledge comes a whole lot of randomness too.
 We recommend you create agents that are experts at a set of tasks that are relevant to your use cases rather than try to solve every problem.
 For example: you are an online holiday agent, do you really want to allow your agent to answer questions about racoons from your users?
 Is that relevant to your business needs?

 Lets try it out.
 Set the system message as follows: